go-ozzo/ozzo-validation/README.md

 * `In(...interface{})`: checks if a value can be found in the given list of values.
 * `Length(min, max int)`: checks if the length of a value is within the specified range.
   This rule should only be used for validating strings, slices, maps, and arrays.
+* `Range(min, max int)`: checks if a value is within the specified range.
+  This rule should only be used for validating int, uint and float types.
 * `Match(*regexp.Regexp)`: checks if a value matches the specified regular expression.
   This rule should only be used for strings and byte slices.
 * `Required`: checks if a value is not empty (neither nil nor zero).